Skip to content

 Keywords

-Heredity Optic Atrophy, Leber Hereditary Optic Atrophy, Leber Hereditary Optic Neuropathy, LHON, Eye Diseases, Hereditary Eye Diseases, Inherited retinal dystrophies or degeneration, Inborn Genetic Disease, Gene Therapy, Intravitreal Injections, Mitochondrial Disease, AAV2 Vectors, Nervous System Diseases, Neurodegenerative Disease, Heredodegenerative Disorders of the Nervous System, Atrophy, Pathological Conditions, Anatomical, Anesthetics, Central Nervous System Depressants, Physiological Effects of Drugs
+Leber Hereditary Optic Atrophy, Leber Hereditary Optic Neuropathy, LHON, Eye Diseases, Hereditary Eye Diseases, Inherited retinal dystrophies or degeneration, Gene Therapy, Intravitreal Injections, Mitochondrial Disease, AAV2 Vectors, Hereditary Optic Atrophy

 Brief summary

-The goal of this clinical trial is to assess the safety and efficacy of GS010, a gene therapy, in improving the retina functional & structural outcomes in subjects with LHON due to the G11778A ND4 mitochondrial mutation when vision loss duration is present up to one year.
+The goal of this clinical trial is to assess the efficacy and safety of GS010 gene therapy - (lenadogene nolparvovec) in subjects with LHON due to the G11778A ND4 mitochondrial mutation with a vision loss up to one year.

 Detailed description